JMencius/Arrow/ScienceDB/README.md

 # How to download data from ScienceDB
 ## Introduction
 Our basecalled data is shared via [ScienceDB](https://www.scidb.cn/en), an open, trusted global database for data publishing.
-We selected ScienceDB over popular options like FigShare or Zenodo due to the large size of our data.
+We selected ScienceDB over popular options like Figshare or Zenodo due to the large size of our data.

 ## Ways to download
 1. Web browser

-    This method allows for `anonymous` downloading.
-Simply open the shared link in a web browser and click on the download button (<span style="color:blue">blue square</span> in the following figure) to access the data.
+    This method allows for `anonymous` downloading, but requires a graphical user interface.
+Simply open the shared link in a web browser and click on the download button (blue square in the following figure) to access the data.
     ![fig1](./sciencedb_fig1.png)